nikhiljugale007/Vercel-UI/README.md

 ---

 ### Features
-  All the components are fully responsive
+  - All the components are fully responsive.

-  Import the full library or just import the components you need.
+  - All the components support dark mode.
+  - You can also combine the classes and use them for different purposes.

+### Components
 - Avatar
   - Image avatars
   - Text avatars